thepg24/TouhouDeck/README.md

 After transferring the files to the correct folder, close the Dolphin window and press ENTER to complete the installation.
 After opening Steam, your games should be there.
 If they are, highlight the game(s) you installed and go to <b>Options -> Properties... -> Shortcut -> Launch Options</b>.
 You will then remove any quotation marks (") that are in the Launch Options text field.
 This may be tedious, but I haven't found an efficient way to automatically remove them so I'm afraid you'll have to do this manually.
 Sorry 😭

-Also, this is my reccommended controller layout for use with Touhou 1-3:
+Also, this is my recommended controller layout for use with Touhou 1-3:
 ![](controllerlayout.jpg)

 With LLS and MS, you can use the displayed button layout as well as any button defined as the Shift key.
-Make sure your Shift key is easy to reach as well, for comfort and enjoyability purposes.
+Make sure your Shift key is easy to reach during gameplay for comfort purposes.
+(I'd recommend the bumpers or triggers personally)

 Once everything is fully configured, launch the game(s) and enjoy!